Are You Fit To Concealed Carry

 There's items that we know we'll need in an emergency.
-Items like a flashlight, an extra magazine, or even a first aid kit are all items that we will guaranteeably call upon in a life-or-death situation.
+Items like a flashlight, an extra magazine in a quality mag carrier, or even a first aid kit are all items that we will guaranteeably call upon in a life-or-death situation.
 Why not bring those items with you?
 If it's not practical to keep them on your body, consider storing them in your vehicle instead.

 What To Do After Getting Your Concealed Carry Permit